dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Class Diagrams/README.md

 - The return type of method parameters are shown after the colon following the parameter name.
 Operations map onto class methods in code.

 ![class_diagram_theory2](https://user-images.githubusercontent.com/34712449/97092764-432a3880-164f-11eb-980f-38a67d4de2ec.png)

+## Class Diagram Visibility
+The +, - and # symbols before an attribute and operation name in a class denote the visibility of the attribute and operation.

+### Class Visibility pics
++: denotes public attributes or operations
+-: denotes private attributes or operations
+#: denotes protected attributes or operations